obfusk/dev-vm-ruby/TIPS.md

 ## VNC

-1. Run `vncserver :1 ; openbox &` to start the VNC server.
+1. Run `vncserver -geometry 1280x800 :1 ; openbox &` to start the VNC
-2. Forward port `5901` to `5901` using vagrant or SSH.
+    server.
-3. Connect to the VNC server at `localhost:5901` using a remote desktop viewer.
+2. Connect to the VNC server at `192.168.88.10:5901` using a remote desktop viewer.
-4. Run `vncserver -kill :1` to stop the VNC server.
+3. Run `vncserver -kill :1` to stop the VNC server.

 # Useful Programs